-Captain America: The Winter Soldier has more than one hidden detail for the observant viewer.
+Captain America: The Winter Soldier has more than one easter egg for the observant viewer.
 Warning: Spoilers ahead.

 Captain America: The Winter Soldier is coming to a screen near you this week.
 If you look closely, this sequel offers many references to the other Avengers, as well as a few hints to what might be coming next in the Marvel Cinematic Universe.